-Chaise lounges are still popular, especially in today’s massive master bedroom suites.
+Chaise lounges are still popular, especially in today’s massive primary bedroom suites.

 However, for this article setting out the various sofa designs, our featured chaise lounge is one you’d find inside.

-There are many sleeper style sofas ranging from pull-outs to futons to daybeds to even bunk-bed sofa combos.
-We feature all styles here.
+Many sleeper-style sofas range from pull-outs to futons to daybeds to sofa beds to even bunk-bed sofa combos.
+All styles feature here, including other sofa styles that are quite uncommon.
 See them below.

-Probably the most popular form of sleeper sofa is the pull out sofa bed.
-They’re mightily improved from 20 years ago (I know because growing up we had an old wire job that offered an uneven, creaky bed).
+Probably the most popular form of sleeper sofa are pull-out sofa beds.
+They’re mightily improved from 20 years ago (I know because growing up, I had an old wire job that offered an uneven, creaky bed).

 The futon is a sofa/bed combo.
 Generally, the back of the sofa folds or releases downward to create a large, flat, cushioned sleeping surface.

-Similar to the futon is the convertible sleeper couch, which is couch made up of pieces that rearrange into a large flat sleeping surface.
+Similar to the futon is the convertible sleeper couch, which is a couch made up of pieces that rearrange into a large flat sleeping surface.
 The mattress is comprised of the sofa’s cushions.
-The convertible style sleeper is often a feature of sectional sofas.
+The convertible-style sleeper is often a feature of sectional sofas.

-While it wouldn’t be cool to ask guests to sleep on a daybed, it can be a great place to kick your feet up for a nap.
+While asking guests to sleep on a daybed wouldn’t be cool, it can be a great place to kick your feet up for a nap.